patternfly/training-scenarios/react-charts/donut-utilization-chart/step3.md

 3) <strong>Add a `thresholds` property to the `<Chart>` component.</strong>

-The dynamic portion of the chart will change colors when data points reach the given `thresholds` properties.
+The dynamic portion of the chart will change colors when data points reach the given `thresholds` property.
 This will change the dynamic portion of the chart to red.

 Copy this code to the editor: